Food Intolerance Tests: What You Need to Know

 Removing foods from your diet without a clear, evidence-based reason carries real risks.
 Nutritional deficiencies can result, especially in children.

-Moreover, if a patient does have a genuine allergy, strict elimination over time may reduce their tolerance and increase the risk of a more severe reaction when re-exposed.
-Inappropriate elimination diets can also increase anxiety, social burden, and the cost and complexity of meals.
+Moreover, if a patient does have a genuine allergic sensitisation, elimination of foods that they previously tolerated may reduce their tolerance and increase the risk of developing a severe reaction when re-exposed.

 How to choose wisely: evidence-based evaluation